Top 25 best strategy games for iPhone and iPad (iOS)

 Dungeon Warfare 2

 You could well make the argument that Dungeon Warfare 2 is a tower defence game.
 But constructing the ultimate death-filled dungeon here proves to be so much more strategic and nuanced than your average lane runner.
-In this game, you will experience just about any possible situation that you can imagine in a tower defense game, and if highly strategic tower defense type of games are your go-to, this is a must-play.
+You will experience just about any possible situation that you can imagine in a tower defense game, and if this genre is your go-to, this is a must-play.

 You will have in-depth trap systems, entire passive skill trees to bring your ideas to life, and even various loot dropped by enemies for further upgrades.
 While the graphics of the game will take you back a few decades, that'll leave plenty of room for quality gameplay to shine.Download Dungeon Warfare 2